Resident parking permit

 There is a concession that allows you to park (only in the bays

-signed above) in another zone for up to three hours in a day, which
+signed above) in another zone for up to three hours in a day.

-the three hours you are allowed to leave and re-enter the same
+During the three hours you are allowed to leave and re-enter

-zone.
-However, if you continue to use the permit to park in the
+the same zone.
+However, if you continue to use the permit to park

-same zone after the three hours have elapsed a Penalty Charge
+in the same zone after the three hours have elapsed a penalty

 Your parking permit is not valid for parking in bays signed